-Valerie Jarrett's Response To Roseanne Barr's Tweet About Her Is So Thoughtful
+Valerie Jarrett Responded To Roseanne Barr's Tweet About Her & It's So Thoughtful

 Well, it's official.
 ABC cancelled its show Roseanne — the one that made headlines for the main character's unabashed support of President Donald Trump — after the lead actress, Roseanne Barr posted a tweet about a former Obama adviser which was criticized as being racist on Tuesday, May 29.
 But it's not all bad.
 On the same day as the initial tweet, the target of Barr's attack, Valerie Jarrett, responded to Roseanne Barr, and what she said was actually very thoughtful.